Protesters In D.C., Denver, LA, Elsewhere Demonstrate Against Rescinding DACA

 RT to show SUPPORT for Denver STUDENTS who have WALKED OUT of school to protest Trump #DACA announcement. pic.twitter.com/FOqoFk2fPy

-Other DACA rallies were planned for Colorado Springs, Boulder, Longmont and Glenwood Springs, KUSA reports.
+Other DACA rallies were planned for Colorado Springs, Boulder, Longmont and Glenwood Springs, Colo., KUSA reports.

 The Associated Press says teachers and students also demonstrated near Metro State University against the policy change.